fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 party of adventurers rolled up and ready to go kick in some doors.
 On to the actual guide.

-One more quick note before we start: As I describe the dungeon levels, I've included a "Fast Way."
+One quick note before we start: As I describe the dungeon levels, I've included a "Fast Way."
 This is, to my reckoning, the fastest way to "get through" a floor.
 What that means varies a bit; sometimes it's simply getting from the entry stairs to the exit stairs, sometimes it involves stopping to